 This electrically insulating silicone encapsulant is a relatively soft, high thermal conductivity material (3.2 W/m∙K) with sufficiently low viscosity for use in vacuum potting.
 It is a two-component system designed to retain the desirable properties associated with silicones.
 Environmentally resistant and UL-rated to UL94V0 and 180°C RTI, CoolTherm SC-320 encapsulant is composed of an addition-curing polydimethylsiloxane polymer that will not depolymerize when heated in confined spaces.
 It exhibits low shrinkage and stress on components as it cures and maintains a low viscosity for ease of component encapsulation (as compared with other high thermal conductivity materials).

-Possible applications for CoolTherm SC-320 encapsulant include those in which higher power at lighter weight is needed, such as motors and on-board chargers for electric vehicles; aerospace actuators, generators and power electronics; and portable power-generation equipment.
+Possible applications for CoolTherm SC-320 encapsulant include those in which higher power at a lighter weight is needed, such as motors and onboard chargers for electric vehicles; aerospace actuators, generators, and power electronics; and portable power-generation equipment.
 Better thermal management in electric motors can reduce the current, and therefore the energy, required to provide the necessary power.
-It also can allow for a longer motor lifetime.
+It also can allow for a longer motor life.
 Cost savings because of the reduced amount of copper wire required for the motor windings may also be possible.
-Thus, savings in weight, energy and/or cost may all be possible depending on the application.
+Thus, savings in weight, energy, and/or cost may all be possible depending on the application.